 While we held our lovefeast, the wolves howled loudly, but all was well with us and our hearts were full of Thanksgiving to the Savior who had so graciously guided us and led us. -Reverend Bernhard Adam Grube, first Moravian Minister in Bethabara, November 17, 1753.

-The spiritual journey for the Moravian brethren into the North Carolina wilderness began in 1722 when the religious reform leader Count Nicholas Louis Von Zinzendorf offered refuge on his state in the Saxony region of Germany to a group of religious dissidents from Moravia.
+The spiritual journey for the Moravian Brethren began in 1722 when the religious reform leader Count Nicholas Louis Von Zinzendorf offered refuge on his estate in the Saxony region of Germany to a group of religious dissidents from Moravia.
 The Unity of the Brethren eventually lived in the town of Herrnhut, Germany.
 Since many came from Moravia, their neighbors described them simply as "the Moravians."

-Moravians traced their roots to John Hus, martyred in 1415, 100 years before Martin Luther began the Protestant Reformation.
+Moravians traced their roots to Jan Hus, martyred in 1415, 100 years before Martin Luther began the Protestant Reformation.

 The denomination was almost wiped out during the religious wars of the 1600s.
 After their rebirth under Zinzendorf's leadership, they became the first Protestant missionaries.
-In the 1730s Moravian societies were established in Holland, England and Denmark....as well as such far away places as Greenland, Surinam, Zanzibar and in the new world.
+In the 1730s Moravian societies were established in Holland, England and Denmark, as well as such far away places as Greenland, Surinam, Zanzibar and in the American colonies.
 Their first mission in the British Colonies was in Savannah, but they eventually traveled north to Pennsylvania where the church had bought two tracts of land.
-They founded Nazareth and Bethlehem and as those towns prospered, the brethren wanted to spread the Gospels to an area without churches...and they wanted a large tract of inexpensive land on the frontier to find the freedom to practice their religion in peace.
+They founded Nazareth and Bethlehem and as those towns prospered, the Brethren wanted to expand in the colonies.

-The Moravians eventually decided on almost 100 thousand acres owned by Lord Granville along the banks of Muddy Creek in Piedmont North Carolina.
+The Moravians eventually purchased almost 100,000 acres owned by Lord Granville along the banks of Muddy Creek in Piedmont North Carolina.

-August Gotlieb Spangenberg, the Moravian Bishop in America, led the exploration to this area in 1752 about nine months before the first settlers arrived.
+August Gottlieb Spangenberg, the Moravian Bishop in America, led the exploration to this area in 1752 about nine months before the first settlers arrived.

 The land on which we are now encamped seems to me to have been reserved by the Lord for the Brethren. -August Gottlieb Spangenberg.
 January 8, 1753.

 It was called Der Wachau, or creek along the meadow, after an estate in Austria that had been in Zinzendorf's family.
 The Latin form, Wachovia, was later adopted.
-The Church paid about 35 cents an acre for the Wachovia tract...an area that now comprises most of Forsyth County.
-The church mission was to found a religious community where everyone contributed according to ability and took according to need, not unlike the cooperative communities of the early Christians.
+The Church paid about 35 cents an acre for the Wachovia tract, an area that now comprises most of Forsyth County.
+The Church's mission was to found a religious community where everyone contributed according to ability and took according to need, not unlike the cooperative communities of the early Christians.
+In addition, the Church hoped to this new venture would be an economic success and bring money into the Church.
 The new settlers set to work immediately in November 1753.
 They were a diverse group.
 A doctor, minister, carpenters, farmers, tailors, shoemakers and millers.
-These skills would be needed to carve a settlement out of the wilderness.

 Nathaniel and Jacob Loesh measured off eight acres of land, which is to be cleared at once so that wheat can be sown.
 Others began to gather the dead wood and build bonfires. -Moravian Diarist, 1753

-The settlement was called Bethabara, meaning House of Passage, because it was meant to be a temporary settlement until the central town could be established.
-It wasn't long before others on the frontier learned of the wealth of skilled tradesmen available in the new settlement.
+The settlement was called Bethabara, meaning House of Passage, because it was meant to be a temporary settlement until the central commercial town could be established.
+However, it was not long before word got out to other settlers that skilled tradesmen and a doctor had arrived in the Piedmont.

 Brother Kalberland's fame as a doctor is spreading.
 Patients are coming to him from as much as eighty miles away and he has been called to others at points nearly as distant.
 Work is beginning to come to the craftsmen. -Jacob Loesch, August 14, 1754.